area73/particle-system-es6/README.md

 ### <a name="Prerequisites">Prerequisites</a>
 As I said before there is no need ot install any dependencies although this project has a package .json to manage dev dependencies.
-This dev dependencies are related to eslint and prettier (tools for code linting and good practices)
+This dev dependencies are relate to eslint and prettier (tools for code linting and good practices)

 ### <a name="installation">Installation</a>